 Are you one of the many businesses that have a registered trademark?
-As many of you know, trademarking is a process involving lots of time and money.
+As you know, trademarking is an expensive and time-consuming process.
 One of our many duties here at Direct Online Marketing is ensuring other advertisers respect that investment by doing our part to prevent other businesses from taking part in Google trademark infringement.

 In today’s digital marketing blog post, we will discuss the tools at our hands to properly file a formal complaint against advertisers with Google.